 Lenovo’s Flex 14 is another popular two-in-one choice, though it runs on a Ryzen chip instead of Intel.
 It packs 16GB of RAM, a 512GB solid-state drive, and upgraded AMD Radeon Vega 8 graphics.
 The Flex 14 also offers a solid selection of ports and Dolby Audio premium to enhance your experience even further.

 Moving over to macOS, the 13-inch MacBook Pro has finally ditched the much-maligned butterfly keyboard in favor of the Magic Keyboard.
-Otherwise, the 2020 refresh is generally the same as last year’s model with the 8th-generation Intel Core processors standard.
-You can opt for the updated 10th-generation chips, though it leads to quite the price hike.
+Even better, the 2020 refresh is the first to make the move to Apple’s own M1 silicone.
+You can opt for 10th-generation Intel chips, though Apple’s in-house chips are the future.

 See also: The best Apple MacBook accessories

 Right now, the MacBook Air is probably the better Mac laptop for students.
-It’s slimmer and lighter than the MacBook Pro, and it comes with a 10th-generation Intel processor standard.
+It’s slimmer and lighter than the MacBook Pro, though it matches the Pro with an M1 chip.
 While the MacBook Air may not be a top pick for gaming, it does pack Intel Iris graphics and a crisp Retina display.
 The MacBook Air was upgraded to the Magic Keyboard before the MacBook Pro and it has a 20-percent larger trackpad for Multi-Touch gestures.